Joanie Loves Chachi: Home media

 On February 4, 2014, CBS DVD (distributed by Paramount) released Joanie Loves Chachi - The Complete Series on DVD in Region 1.

 Reception

 The show debuted as a mid-season replacement and initially attracted high ratings, benefiting from two factors: it aired immediately following its parent series, Happy Days, and had only reruns competing for its time slot.
-The ratings plummeted in Season 2 with a move to Thursday nights, which put Joanie Loves Chachi up against The A-Team, and it was pulled from the schedule by the year's end.
+The ratings plummeted in Season 2 with a move to Thursday nights, which put Joanie Loves Chachi up against CBS' Magnum, P.I., and it was pulled from the schedule by the year's end, with its final two episodes airing in the spring of 1983.
 The characters were rolled back into Happy Days for that program's final season.
 ABC determined that the show was losing too much of its lead-in, suggesting low appeal if the show were moved.

 In 2010, TV Guide Network listed the show at #17 on its list of 25 Biggest TV Blunders.